KwatMDPhD/KwatMDPhD.jl/README.md

 Hacking immunology at Mark Davis Lab 🥼🦠
 Maker of Guardiome, GSEA, Tiny Beasts, and Immunogram 💻📦

+## YouTube

+### Description

+Learning medicine should be more fun.
+Join Kwat Medetgul-Ernar (MD-PhD student at Stanford) to learn bits of medicine simply and with comedy :)
+If you are pursuing MD, PA, RN, PhD, or just interested in medicine, this show is for you!

+### Tag

+Medicine
+Bioinformatics
+Health
+Genomics
+Immunology
+Microbiology
+DNA
+RNA
+Protein
+Cell
+Pathogen
+MD
+PhD
+USMLE
+STEP1
+STEP2

 ## Podcast

 ### Description

 Learning medicine should be more fun.
 Join Kwat Medetgul-Ernar (MD-PhD student at Stanford) to learn bits of medicine simply and with comedy :)
-If you are pursuing MD, PA, RN, PhD, or are just interested in medicine, this show is for you!
+If you are pursuing MD, PA, RN, PhD, or just interested in medicine, this show is for you!

 ### Episode